👉 TAP TO SAVE 30% WITH CODE NEW

 Most of the defenses in this tier should only be started in deeper leagues as a last resort.
 Some of these D/ST either have tougher matchups this week (San Francisco 49ers, Atlanta Falcons, and Minnesota Vikings) or have huge question marks surrounding their defense (Carolina Panthers and Cincinnati Bengals).
 So, these defenses should be avoided for the most part.

 If you absolutely need a defense from this tier, then the Falcons are likely your best choice.
-This Atlanta defense has totaled multiple sacks in two of its four games this season, and the 49ers' offensive line just gave up a season-high six sacks last week.
+This Atlanta defense has totaled multiple sacks in three of its last four games, and the 49ers' offensive line just gave up a season-high six sacks last week.
 So, there is some potential for this D/ST in deeper leagues.

 As for the 49ers, Panthers, Vikings, and Bengals, it's best to avoid these defenses.
 San Francisco will be without two of its top defensive players (Nick Bosa and Fred Warner).
 Carolina has totaled just five sacks this season while also ranking 21st in points allowed per game.
-Minnesota will face an Eagles offense that has a solid offensive line, and Cincinnati isn't very good defensively.
+Minnesota will face an Eagles offense with a solid offensive line, while Cincinnati isn't very good defensively.

 Tier 5 and 6 Defenses – Fantasy Football Rankings for Week 7